Handgun Caliber Comparison

 John Browning and the .45 ACP

 The cartridge’s history is interesting.
 In 1904, Thompson and LeGarde of the Army’s Ordnance and Medical Corps respectively were tasked with running cadaver tests to determine which caliber penetrated the furthest, with an eye to introducing a new military round after the failure of the then-current .38 caliber service revolver to incapacitate assailants in the Philippine Insurrection a few years before.
-They came to the conclusion that the new round needed to be “no less than .45 caliber”, and the gun that fired it a semiautomatic.
-Hence, the .45 Automatic Colt Pistol (ACP) fired in the “Model of 1911” John Browning-designed semiauto.
+They concluded that the new round should be “no less than .45 caliber,” fired from a semiautomatic pistol.
+This led to the development of the .45 Automatic Colt Pistol (ACP), famously used in the John Browning-designed “Model of 1911” semiautomatic pistol.
 (For more history and details, check out my article on the best .45 ACP pistols.)

 Still Kicking

 Another way to fire the rimless .45 ACP round is in the cylinder of a Ruger Blackhawk.
-I have a .45 Colt model that came with an extra .45 ACP cylinder.
-The headspace rim is cut for the shorter ACP case and functions beautifully, with the extractor rod having no trouble punching out the empties.
+I own a .45 Colt model that includes an additional .45 ACP cylinder.
+The cylinder’s rim is specifically cut for the shorter ACP case, and it functions flawlessly, with the extractor rod effortlessly ejecting spent casings.
 Here is another example of a cartridge that is able to be fired in more than one type of gun, adding to its value.

 .45 ACP For Silhouettes?

-I had mentioned above my experience at a silhouette shoot with my .44 Magnum shooting my 250-grain cast semi-wadcutter bullets at around 1300 fps.
-I had a friend there who shot the first two levels (50 and 100 yards) with a stock 1911 and factory 230-grain ball ammo.
-When I connected with a target, it sounded like “bang-clang-drop”.
-When Lynn connected with his semiauto firing the old punkin ball, it sounded more like “bang…………clang……………..drop” as the slow-moving bullet hit the steel target eventually.
+Above, I recounted my experience at a silhouette shoot with my .44 Magnum, firing 250-grain cast semi-wadcutter bullets at approximately 1300 fps.
+A friend of mine at the shoot used a stock 1911 with factory 230-grain ball ammo for the first two levels (50 and 100 yards).
+When I hit a target, the sound was a distinct “bang-clang-drop.”
+When Lynn connected with his semiauto firing the old punkin ball, it sounded more like “bangUUU…clangUUUUU..drop” as the slow-moving bullet hit the steel target eventually.
 It then took a second or so for the target to decide if it would fall over.
 The disparity of energy released between the two rounds was enormous, but the point is that even the lowly .45 ACP still had enough energy and momentum at those two ranges to take a fairly heavy steel target down.
 If you are one of those shooters who won’t carry a concealed weapon unless its caliber starts with “4”, then the .45 ACP is a natural for you.
 The rest of us might take a long look at it, as well.
 You can’t argue with 107 years of success.

 This Load: The load described here is the standard 230-grain “ball” load.
 This is available anywhere and is a great general-purpose load.
 Self defense loads are available, as are many others but this is “the” standard .45 ACP load.
 Many purchasers of new .45 ACP guns use it to “break in” their weapons – it works very well at accomplishing that purpose.